-Unlike individuals, a super fund can claim a tax deduction for life and disability insurance premiums.
+Unlike individuals, a self managed super fund can claim a tax deduction for life and disability insurance premiums.

 The most vital thing to remember is that there must be a connection between the amount spent and the income earnt for expense to be considered tax deductible.

 To make it simpler, below are some examples of what expenses are/are not deductible.

 - accounting fees

 - administration service fees

 - rental property costs such as agent fees and repairs

 - trustees’ out-of-pocket costs required to discharge their duties, such as travel

 - valuation fees